marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_1.md

 # Keeping MVVM Truly Light

-A common interview question is, <I>"What MVVM frameworks do you rely on for creating Xamarin apps?</I>" I simply respond, <I>"Whatever we have learned over time is, in effect, our framework."</I> This always evokes a puzzled expression.
+A common interview question is, *"What MVVM frameworks do you rely on for creating Xamarin apps?*" I simply respond, *"Whatever we have learned over time is, in effect, our framework."* This always evokes a puzzled expression.
 Most IT managers, and many architects, assume that all they have to do is drop a quarter into a vending machine, grab a cute and tasty MVVM Framework, and wa-la!
 Instant gratification.
-Could so many programmers be <B><I>wrong?</I></B>
+Could so many programmers be ***wrong?***

 Yup.
 And lazy.